riff-raff-17/Python-Projects/README.md

 3. If the car collides with a track boundary, it is removed.
 4. The simulation ends when all cars crash or time runs out.

-## OpenCV
+## Mediapipe
-This directory contains various image recognition projects using OpenCV.
+This directory contains various image recognition projects using MediaPipe.
 Current projects include:

 **🎨 Color Recognition with UGOT**
 - Recognizes RGB colors using OpenCV.